-To find out more about rescuing a Cocker Spaniel, please visit: www.asc-cockerspaniel.org and click on the rescue button.
+To find out more about rescuing a Cocker Spaniel, please visit: www.americanspanielclub. org/find-a-cocker.

 Right: Cockers are loving therapy dogs.
-Below: Cockers can be the perfect match for many kinds of humans.
+Below: Cockers can be the perfect match for many now what?

-now what?

 Owning a Cocker Spaniel can be very exciting and rewarding, but making the decision to do so is also life-changing.